tlhunter/node-grille/README.md

 * Column names cannot have underscores (Google API Limitation)
 * Can't have columns named `content`, `save`, `del`, `title`
-* Loading data is slow and will often timeout for larger spreadsheets
+* Loading data is slow and can timeout for larger spreadsheets

 ## Classes